heruberuto/FEVER-8-Shared-Task/README.md

 ### Efficiency

 At inference time, a submitted system must verify a single claim on average within *at most* 1 minute.
 A valid system submission must run on the aforementioned VM within the specified time constraints.

+### Prediction performance
+The AVeriTec scoring is built on the [FEVER scorer](https://github.com/sheffieldnlp/fever-scorer), with a few key changes:
+- Claims in Fact-Checking datasets are typically supported or refuted by evidence, or there is not enough evidence.
+We add a fourth class: conflicting evidence/cherry-picking.
+This covers both conflicting evidence, and technically true claims that mislead by excluding important context, i.e., the claim has both supporting and refuting evidence.
+- Unlike FEVER, using a closed source of evidence such as Wikipedia, AVERITEC is intended for use with evidence retrieved from the open web.
+Since the same evidence may be found in different sources, we cannot rely on exact matching to score retrieved evidence.
+As such, we instead rely on approximate matching.
+Specifically, we use the [Ev2R score](https://arxiv.org/abs/2411.05375) to find an optimal matching of provided evidence to annotated evidence.
+The Ev2R score thus replaces the Hungarian Meteor score used in the [previous shared task](https://fever.ai/2024/task.html).
+- The shared task uses `Llama 3.3 70B` as the grader.

+The evaluation script is located in `evaluation/run_evaluation` and is called automatically by `system_inference.sh`.
+The script requires the use of an API key to run the Llama model.
+The script takes substential time to run, with about 4 hours on the dev set.
+Note that the evaluation script is identical to the one executed on the Huggingface Leaderboard.
+Therefore, the input format of both predictions and gold answers have to be in .csv format.
+The script `prepare_leaderboard_submission.py` can be used for the conversion into the right format.

 ## Preparing your submission